lexiconhq/lexicon/documentation/versioned_docs/version-1.0.0/rationale.md

 After digging into the Discourse API documentation, we felt that it was worthy investment to build a mobile-first Discourse experience which also faciliated customizability.

-We were already advocates of the elegant development process provided by React Native and Expo, so we forged ahead, implementing the entire mobile app with these technologies.
+We were already fluent with the elegant development process provided by React Native and Expo, so it was a natural fit for us to build the mobile app with these technologies.

 This allowed us to achieve a high ratio of code reuse across iOS and Android, making feature implementations and bug fixes a much simpler process in most cases.